Columbus Blue Jackets Lines, Defensive Pairings, & Scratches For Tonight's Game vs. Edmonton Oilers

 Injuries - Gudbranson on IR

-How to Watch & Listen: Tonight's game will be on FanDuel Sports Network.
-Steve Mears will be on the play-by-play.
+How to Watch & Listen: Tonight's game will be on ESPN+ & HULU.
+John Buccigross will be on the play-by-play.
 The radio broadcast will be on 97.1 The Fan, with Bob McElligott behind the mic doing the play-by-play.

 Stay updated with the most interesting Blue Jackets stories, analysis, breaking news, and more!